 Whole Wheat Apple Pie Slab

-This pie is just out of this world, although a little bit time consuming.
+This whole wheat Apple Pie Slab is just out of this world, although a little bit time consuming.

 Normally, most of my recipes are pretty quick, but this one, with the pealing of so many apples, cutting, dough making, chilling, rolling etc a bit of time can go by although worth every second of it.

 This pie crust does not have any butter and it is mainly whole wheat flour.
 After tasting the dough, you wouldn’t even know the difference.
-On any event hope you try it.
+I hope you try it.

 This is how it looks like after sprinkling the panko bread crumbs on the crust.
 It is a nice trick I learned so that the extra liquid from the apples doesn’t make the dough soggy although you don’t have to do this, it is optional :-)